MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/Canada/how-to-transmit-electronic-payments.md

     ---
 # How to: Transmit Electronic Payments
-After you have exported payment journal entries to a file using the Export Electronic Payments report, you can use the Void\-Transmit Elec.
+After you have exported payment journal entries to a file using the Export Electronic Payments report, you can use the Void-Transmit Elec.
 Payments process to transmit the electronic payments file to your bank for processing.

 ### To transmit payments